seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 fisheries.
 Based on the reference model for SMBKC, the estimate for mature male biomass is below the minimum stock-size threshold (MSST) in 2017/18 and is hence is in an "overfished" condition, despite fishery closures in the last two years (and hence overfishing has not occurred) (Tables \ref{tab:status} and \ref{tab:status_pounds}).
-This state is due to observed low values in surveys.
 Computations which indicate the relative impact of fishing (i.e., the "dynamic $B_0$") suggests that the current spawning stock biomass has been reduced to 60% of what it would have been in the absence of fishing.

 \begin{table}[ht]
 \centering
 \caption{Status and catch specifications (1000 t) for the reference model.
-Notes: A - calculated from the assessment reviewed by the Crab Plan Team in September 2014, B - calculated from the assessment reviewed by the Crab Plan Team in September 2015, C - calculated from the assessment reviewed by the Crab Plan Team in September 2016, D - calculated from the assessment reviewed by the Crab Plan Team in September 2017, E - calculated from the assessment reviewed by the Crab Plan Team in September 2018.}
+}
 \label{tab:status}
 \begin{tabular}{lccccccc}
   \hline